Louis-MG/MetaDBGWAS/README.md

 ```
  * General
---files <path> path to files
+--files <path> path to one file or a directory containing the files.
---output <path> path to the output folder, current directory by default
+--output <path> path to the output folder, current directory by default.
---threads <int> number of threads to use
+--threads <int> number of threads to use.
 --verbose <int> level of verbosity.
-Default to 1, 1-3
+Default to 1, 1-3.
---clean removes files from output directory if not empty
+--clean removes files from output directory if not empty.

         * Lighter
 --K <kmer length (int)> <genome size (base, int)>